-This policy is intended for implementation by all BrisDoc employees both clinical and non-clinical.
+This policy is intended for implementation by all BrisDoc Co-owners both clinical and non-clinical.
 It is intended to provide guidance on who might be a vulnerable adult; indicators of abuse; and what to do if abuse is suspected.
-It also describes the training and awareness-raising requirements that BrisDoc must provide, or contribute to, and that all staff groups must attend.
-It is describes staffs roles and responsibilities in the adult protection process.
+It also describes the training and awareness-raising requirements that BrisDoc must provide, or contribute to, and that all co-owner groups must attend.
+It describes co-owners roles and responsibilities in the adult protection process.
 This will support BrisDoc to achieve its corporate objectives to provide high quality patient care in accordance with its 4way business model.